-It’s always best to take a whole-building approach to energy efficiency instead of treating each separate measure – such as an LED retrofit – as a “one-off”.
+It’s always best to take a whole-building approach to energy efficiency instead of treating each separate measure – such as a commercial LED lighting retrofit – as a “one-off”.
 There are several reasons for this, including the coordination among your building’s energy systems (i.e., installing low-heat LEDs may impact your air conditioning needs) and more attractive rebates offered by utilities or government entities for bundling energy efficiency measures to maximize energy savings.

 One of the advantages of LED lighting is that it can be used in existing fixtures, saving the cost of installing new ones (as many businesses did years ago when they converted from incandescent to fluorescent).
 In many cases, your existing fluorescent lighting fixtures can be retrofitted to LED by simply removing the ballast and fluorescent lamp holders and replacing the fluorescent tubes with LED tubes.
 There are also applications that offer a “plug and play” option, allowing you to swap out your fluorescent tube with an LED without the need for removing the ballast and lamp holders.

 If you can’t use your existing fixtures for any reason, or if you’re altering your building’s lighting plan by changing their location, you may need to install new LED fixtures.
 This is going to be a more expensive option, but may result in greater long-term savings because fixtures specifically designed for LEDs will operate more effectively than a retrofitted fluorescent fixture.